People of Tamil Nadu want to sync with the Central government this election, says Annamalai

 Out of 19 seats that the BJP is contesting directly, we have given seats to three women candidates.
 We have tried our best to accommodate aspirants.
 It is a work in progress and we are moving towards giving more seats to women aspirants.
 In the 2019 election, there was only one woman candidate from the BJP, now it is three.
 In future, close to 50% of our candidates will be women.

-Hailing from Karur district, why did you choose to contest from Coimbatore Lok Sabha seat?
+You hail from Karur, but why did you choose to contest from Coimbatore?

 Coimbatore was not chosen by me.
-It was the party’s high command that chose Annamalai to contest from the Coimbatore seat.
+It was the party’s high command that chose Annamalai for Coimbatore.
 The party has given me the responsibility to contest from Coimbatore because of various reasons.
-Firstly, Coimbatore, in the last 10 years, has suffered so much with respect to terrorist and ISIS module attacks.
-Secondly the usage of Narcotic drugs is on the rise.
-Lots of repairs and work needs to be done in Coimbatore.
-I never asked for a seat.
-The State president of the National party contests in the seat where the party ask us to do.
-I was asked by the party to specifically contest from Coimbatore.
+First, Coimbatore, in the last 10 years, has suffered so much from terrorist and ISIS-module attacks.
+Secondly, the use of narcotic drugs is on the rise.
+Lots of repairs and work need to be done in Coimbatore.

 Recently, Congress leader Jairam Ramesh alleged the Modi government had destroyed India’s MSME manufacturing capacities with demonetisation, GST, and the unplanned COVID-19 lockdown.
 Since you are contesting in Coimbatore, which is an industrial zone, how do you respond to his comments?